Satan Is Real

-Satan Is Real is a gospel bluegrass album by American country music duo The Louvin Brothers, released in 1959.
+Satan Is Real is a gospel country album by American country music duo The Louvin Brothers, released in 1959.

 History

 Producer Ken Nelson set up recording sessions in August 1958 to record enough tracks for two albums.
 The first was to become Country Love Ballads, the second the gospel music for Satan is Real.
 Over 20 songs were recorded in a seven-day span.

 The 3-minute title-track, with only two sung choruses, is largely taken up by a personal narrative monologue describing the dangers of Satan.

 Cover

 Designed by Ira Louvin, the cover features the brothers standing in a rock quarry, dressed in matching spotless white suits and black ties, in front of a 12 ft plywood rendition of the Devil, as several hidden tires soaked in kerosene burn behind them as fire and brimstone.

 Reception

 While reviewers have generally commented on the distinctive album cover, they have also highly praised the song writing and performances.
 Mark Deming stated in his AllMusic review: "You don't need to share the Louvin Brothers' spiritual beliefs to be moved by the grace, beauty and lack of pretension of this music; Satan Is Real is music crafted by true believers sharing their faith, and its power goes beyond Christian doctrine into something at once deeply personal and truly universal, and the result is the Louvin Brothers' masterpiece."

 Don Yates of No Depression called the album a "bold statement of its title signified the uncompromising nature of the Louvins’ beliefs.
 Whereas much country gospel of the ’50s was filled with feel-good platitudes that reflected the general optimism of the time, the Louvins’ gospel songs mirrored their own fire-and-brimstone Christianity... the album is an essential document of a side of the Louvins’ music that was at least as important to them as their more famous secular recordings."

 Critic Scott Walden compared the Louvins' music to the Velvet Underground; "Their comprehension of the tortured throes of a drunkard's Satan-infested soul are no less profound than Lou Reed's own understanding of a heroin junkie wrestling with a world devoid of meaning beyond the piercing tip of the needle...
 The depth is there in Satan is Real.
 This album transcends the immediate kitsch appeal of its cover.
 There is a reason why songs from this album have been performed by the more commonly accepted genius of artists such as Gram Parsons, Johnny Cash, and Emmylou Harris."

+Singer-songwriter Brennen Leigh called Satan is Real "an absolutely beautiful, sincere, wonderful gospel album."
+She added, "It's got some stuff in it that might be off-putting to some modern audiences, but I would urge the listener of this record, if you're new to it -- if you can appreciate the spirituality in it, do.
+If you can't, listen to it for sonic value.
+Because the sonic value and the musical value of this record, there isn't anything better."